Battlestar Galactica season 2

 The second season of the reimagined science fiction television series Battlestar Galactica premiered on Sci Fi in the United States on July 15, 2005, and concluded on March 10, 2006.
 The season was split into two parts, each containing 10 episodes.
 "Season 2.0" aired from July to September 2005, and "Season 2.5" aired from January to March 2006.

 Cast and characters

 Main cast

-These actors were credited during the opening sequence:
+These actors are credited during the opening sequence: